How To Wrap Your Car

 - Clay bar the vehicle.
 Use The Drive’s guide for how to clay bar a car.

 - As a final measure, clean the vehicle with an isopropyl alcohol mixture in a spray bottle.
 Basically, you want your car to be free from any dirt, dust, debris, cat hair, and so on that may screw up the placement of your car wrap.

 - Once everything is dry, it’s best to apply the vinyl as soon as possible to avoid future contamination.

 - Select a starting point.
-For beginners, we recommend starting on easy flat surfaces, such as the doors, hood, and trunk lid, and advancing to the most difficult areas.
+For beginners, we recommend starting on easier flat surfaces such as the doors, hood, and trunk lid and advancing to the most difficult areas.

 - Remove any interfering parts such as door handles, logos, grilles, grommets, plastic inlets or scoops, trim, or other pieces that will get in the way.

 - Use the tape measure to approximate the amount of vinyl needed.
 As a precaution for mismeasuring or accidents, add about six inches horizontally and vertically.